 Working closely together or going into some sort of coalition to oppose the independence movement should be a logical next step.
 Whatever their differences, they are surely of less importance than the common goal of keeping Catalonia in Spain.
 These parties and other actors also need to work together in order to create a level playing field for themselves; they sometimes seem a bit underrepresented in the local media, if only for a lack of momentum.
 And they need to raise their game; apart from one protest march organised by Catalan Civil Society, there does not seem to be a lot of cooperation between anti-independence forces and this clearly needs to change.

 Crucially, those opposed to independence need to agree on an alternative which would appeal to the majority of Catalans.
 Pointing out obvious flaws (e.g. no EU membership) in the independence argument is not enough.
 What is needed is a positive vision for the future and something which could sway the argument their way.
 This could mean negotiating more autonomy for Catalonia within Spain, a move towards federalism or something entirely new.
 They also need to think carefully about what to do about the referendum, because simply opposing it may undermine them in the eyes of many Catalans.

 If anti-independence forces do not start working much more closely together they all stand to lose, one way or another.
 The time to act is now.

-I am passionate about politics and the good it can occasionally do and should do much more.
-In Europe, we are faced with an almost unprecedented wave of dangerous populism.
-It may sound old-fashioned in the world of 'post-truth politics' but we must fight back with facts, vision and a firm commitment to liberalism, pluralism, justice and solidarity.
+I am passionate about politics and the good it occasionally does and should do much more.
+In Europe and throughout the world we are faced with an almost unprecedented wave of dangerous populism.
+We must fight back with facts, vision and a firm commitment to liberalism, pluralism, justice and solidarity.